Hello T-SQL Tuesday Readers! I’m sorry for being really late in getting this post out this week.

 In addition to my session on Saturday, where I will talk about using database projects in SSDT/Visual Studio, I’ll also be presenting an all-day session Friday on Azure Infrastructure.
 Planning and designing your infrastructure is just as important in the cloud as it is when building new systems on-premises.
 As Azure continues to grow and expand around the world, more companies will be choosing to migrate (or deploy new) services to the public cloud.
 Understanding the underlying components is imperative to maximum-performance and highly-successful Azure deployments and hybrid migrations.
 In this session, we’ll cover infrastructure fundamentals with a bit of a focus on deploying and running SQL Server in Azure; however, there will be plenty of general background discussion that can be used for any workload.

-Register for our webcast featuring Meagan Longoria, Kevin Kline and Denny Cherry as they explore how to make communications clearer, especially during these stressful situations by improving your report visualization techniques.
+Watch our webcast featuring Meagan Longoria, Kevin Kline and Denny Cherry as they explore how to make communications clearer, especially during these stressful situations by improving your report visualization techniques.

 As Microsoft MVP’s and Partners as well as VMware experts, we are summoned by companies all over the world to fine-tune and problem-solve the most difficult architecture, infrastructure and network challenges.